Kill Speed: Production

 Under the working title of Fast Glass, principal photography on location took place in 2008 at the desert areas in California City, California.
 Additional sequences were shot in Los Angeles.
-Kill Speed used a combination of fast-paced filming that involves jet and piston-powered aircraft gives the film a Top Gun (1986) and Fast and the Furious (2001–2015) vibe.
-Originally intended as a direct-to-video film. a release in 2010 overseas preceded its US release.
+Kill Speed used a combination of fast-paced filming that involved jet and piston-powered aircraft and was meant to give the film a Top Gun and Fast and the Furious vibe.
+Originally intended as a direct-to-video film, an overseas release in 2010 preceded its US release.
 While originally scheduled for release in 2008, the film was held up in contractual difficulties until 2010.

 The film incorporates air-to-air filming of actual aircraft (including 300 mph propeller driven, experimental race aircraft and ex-military Aero L-39 Albatros jet trainers) with all the actors actually in the aircraft and, according to the producers, the first time in films that actors were at the controls while delivering dialogue.

 Reception

 Kill Speed was premiered at the 2009 American Film Market (AFM) industry showcase, as "perhaps the most talked about film at AFM 2009."
 The controversy over rights had spilled over into lawsuits, with the resultant publicity probably making the film notable.

 With its unabashed straight-to-video format, Kill Speed did not receive positive critical reactions.
 Dan Whitehead called it "an amateurish mess."
 UK Film reviewer Andy Webb of The Movie Scene noted: "... the shifting tone is not the movies only issue as the dialogue is also an issue with some terrible lines.
 I am not just on about the intentionally humorous lines but those lines which are supposed to be serious but end up cheesy.

 Aerial scenes, however, featured strong production values and elicited the most positive responses from viewers.
-"What initially is very positive about "Kill Speed" stands out is the amazing quality production!
-Jump Cuts, Fast forward and stylish slow motion shots alternate with cool images of the American/Mexican border region."